BestWillInTheWorld/techshed-hugo/content/_index.md

   button_url: '#about'
   enable: true
   title: Techshed Frome
-  subtitle: >-
-    **A weekly communal space for the tech curious to play, collaborate and make.**
+  subtitle: 'A weekly communal space for the tech curious to play, collaborate and make.'
 about:
   description: >-
-    **What is Techshed?**

     A group of technology enthusiasts that get together each week in social space to ‘tinker’ with everything from.

     Circuit boards, programming, lasers, websites, apps, 3d printers.
   enable: true
-  heading: >-
-    At Techshed we're building a community of tech makers to enhance skills, teach, learn and create new things
+  heading: '# **What is Techshed?**'
   slider_item:
     - image: images/about/1.jpg
     - image: /images/uploads/screenshot-2019-08-22-at-11.55.17.png